boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

       describe the slice in the Transport Network domain of the overall 5G architecture, composed from RAN, TN, and CN domains.

-##  NF to NF Datapath vs Transport Network
+##  NF-to-NF Datapath vs Transport Network

    The 3GPP specifications loosely define the Transport Network and its integration in RAN and CN domains: the role of the